bee-san/RustScan/contributing.md

 And then comment on the issue that you've done.

-RustScan also has some `// TODO`'s in the codebase, which are meant more for the core team but we wouldn't say no to help with these issues.
+RustScan also has some `// TODO`'s in the codebase, which are meant more for the core team but we would welcome help with these issues.

 If you have any feature suggestions or bugs, leave a GitHub issue.
 We welcome any and all support :D